Serving SAP Fiori UIs

 All you need to do to serve an entity with draft support enabled is to annotate it with @odata.draft.enabled.
 For example, as we do in the capire/xtravels sample:

-annotate TravelService.Travels with @odata.draft.enabled;Behind the scenes, CAP takes care of all the rest.
-Most importantly, it adds a new .drafts entity, next to the active entity, and with the same elements, used to store draft data.
-Think of it like a shadow entity, defined like this:
+annotate TravelService.Travels with @odata.draft.enabled;Behind the scenes, CAP handles everything else.
+Most importantly, it adds a new .drafts entity next to the active entity with the same elements, used to store draft data.
+Think of it as a shadow entity, defined like this:

-entity TravelService.Travels.drafts : TravelService.Travels { ... }We can access the definition of this entity from the model at runtime to, for example, add custom handlers to draft events, or to access draft data in our code.
-For example, from within a service implementation in CAP Node.js, we can use the .drafts reference as a shortcut to access the draft entity:
+entity TravelService.Travels.drafts : TravelService.Travels { ... }You can access this entity definition from the model at runtime, for example, to add custom handlers to draft events or to access draft data.
+In a CAP Node.js service implementation, use the .drafts reference as a shortcut to access the draft entity:

 const { Travels } = this.entities